RaptorRepack/MSVC/Readme.md

 • This software fully open source software and this software all data available for my GitHub page only.

 •
-Microsoft visual C++ redistributable related kind of all informations sharing with twitter, [Please follow now my twitter page.](https://www.twitter.com/raptorrepack)
+Microsoft visual C++ redistributable related kind of all informations sharing with twitter, Please follow now my [Twitter](https://www.twitter.com/raptorrepack) page.

 📋 Product informations
 -----------------------